 Finishing Place Score

 First N

 Second N-1

 Third N-2

 Fourth N-3

-Etc All other boats that start in that race, including any that finish and thereafter retire or are disqualified, will score 0 points.
+Etc. All other boats that start in that race, including any that finish and thereafter retire or are disqualified, will score 0 points.
 Boats that do not compete in that race (DNC) will not be scored.

-- 7.4 (New method for 2024) The series score for each boat will be the sum of the scores for her best races that satisfy the minimum number required to qualify for the series, calculated as follows: take each of her best high point scores as defined in 7.3 above and divide that by the number of boats in her division that started those same races; then take those scores, with each expressed as a percentage (high point score/N), and multiply their sum by 100. - 7.5 If a regatta chooses not to use the CYOA divisions, the CYOA will re-score the race, using the above mentioned divisions.
-The qualified boat in each division with the highest series score is the winner, and others are ranked accordingly. - 7.6 Ties and other rules: For the purposes of scoring the Series, race ties and Series ties will be handled in accordance with Appendix A8.1.
+- 7.4 The series score for each boat will be the sum of the scores for her best races that satisfy the minimum number required to qualify for the series, calculated as follows: take each of her best high point scores as defined in 7.3 above and divide that by the number of boats in her division that started those same races; then take those scores, with each expressed as a percentage (high point score/N), and multiply their sum by 100. - 7.5 Series scoring will be based on the boat's CYOA-assigned division. - 7.6 Ties and other rules: For the purposes of scoring the Series, race ties and Series ties will be handled in accordance with Appendix A8.1.
 Rule 90.3 (b) is excluded.
 If a tie remains between boats after applying RRS A8.1, then RRS A8.2 shall be deleted; and the number of boats a boat has beaten in each of the 5 races used in calculating the series score shall be totaled, and the boat with the most boats beaten will win the tiebreaker.
 If there is still a tie remaining, then the boat that beat the most boats in the last (by date and time) included race shall win.